 To truly benefit from this analysis, focus on these three key competitive factors:

-• Price
+- Price

 Pricing is a primary factor for many customers, and it’s often the first metric they compare.
 In your brand matrix, identify where each product sits in terms of price.
 If competitors offer similar products at lower prices, consider ways to justify your pricing or explore opportunities to streamline costs.
-A competitive CEO must continually reassess pricing to ensure their products remain attractive without sacrificing margin.
+A competitive CEO must continually reassess pricing to ensure their products remain attractive without sacrificing margin. - Customer Reviews and Feedback

 Customer feedback is a treasure trove of insight.
 Reviews often reveal the strengths and weaknesses of products from the customer’s perspective.
 In your matrix, highlight products with high customer ratings and note specific positive feedback.
 Similarly, identify any recurring complaints among competitors' products and use these insights to improve your own offerings.
-By listening to customer feedback, CEOs can align product enhancements with market demands and achieve a competitive advantage.
+By listening to customer feedback, CEOs can align product enhancements with market demands and achieve a competitive advantage. - Value and Differentiation

 Consider what sets each product apart in terms of features and overall value.
 Are there unique features that your products offer, or could offer, that competitors lack?
 For example, if competitors’ products lack a specific integration or premium feature, this could be an opportunity to gain market share.
 Use the brand matrix to pinpoint these differentiating factors and prioritize product improvements that add the most value for your customers.